 Join Us and Help Spread the Message of Academic Integrity

-To help spread the important message of academic integrity and the value of honesty in learning, Thomas Edison State University is proud to participate in Global Ethics Day on Oct.
-19. We are one of many institutions of higher education partaking in the International Day of Action against Contract Cheating spearheaded by the International Center for Academic Integrity (ICAI) at The University of California San Diego.
+To help spread the important message of academic integrity and the value of honesty in learning, Thomas Edison State University is proud to participate in Global Ethics Day.
+We are one of many institutions of higher education partaking in the International Day of Action against Contract Cheating spearheaded by the International Center for Academic Integrity (ICAI) at The University of California San Diego.